dotnet/dotNext/docs/features/cluster/wal.md

 }
 ```

 `InterpretAsync` is a method declared in base class `CommandInterpreter`.
-It decods the command identifier and delegates interpretation to the appropriate command handler.
+It decodes the command identifier and delegates interpretation to the appropriate command handler.

-Additionally, `CommandInterpreter` can be constructed without inheritance using Builder pattern:
+Additionally, `CommandInterpreter` can be constructed without inheritance using the Builder pattern:
 ```csharp
 ValueTask SubtractAsync(SubtractCommand command, CancellationToken token) {